mono/website/community/google-summer-of-code/reports/2017/corefx-System.IO.Pipes.md

 # Description

 Mono is a open source development platform based on the `.Net Framework` and allows developers to build cross-platform applications.
 Mono's .NET implementation is based on the ECMA standards for `C#` and the `Common Language Infrastructure`.
-It includes both developer tools and the infrastructure needed to run .NET client and server applications on `Linux, Microsoft Windows, Mac OS X, BSD, Sun Solaris, Nintendo Wii, Sony PlayStation 3, Apple iPhone and Android`.
+It includes both developer tools and the infrastructure needed to run .NET client and server applications on `Linux, Microsoft Windows, macOS, BSD, Sun Solaris, Nintendo Wii, Sony PlayStation 3, Apple iPhone and Android`.

 Mono is supported by Microsoft and .Net Foundation and consisted by:
 * [`C# Compiler`](http://www.mono-project.com/docs/about-mono/languages/csharp/)